Epistimio/orion/docs/src/install/gettingstarted.rst

 ============

 The search space is defined by priors for each hyperparameter to optimize.
 In the snippet earlier, we used the *loguniform* prior.
-We support almost all the distributions from `scipy
-<https://docs.scipy.org/doc/scipy/reference/stats.html>`_ out of the box.
-You can define them either
-directly in the command line (as shown previously) or in a configuration file:
+Oríon supports a vast range of search spaces, including almost all the distributions from `scipy <https://docs.scipy.org/doc/scipy/reference/stats.html>`_ out of the box.
+You can define them either directly in the command line (as shown previously) or in a configuration file:

 .. code-block:: yaml